 All was well and good until Windows 2.0 arrived a few years later, looking far closer to the Macintosh interface.
 Apple promptly filed a copyright violation lawsuit on March 17, 1988.
 The suit identified 189 different elements the company argued Microsoft used illegally.

-Things looked bad for Microsoft until today’s historic event.
-Judge William Schwarzer ruled that Windows’ new interface elements were covered by the existing license between Apple and Microsoft, and those that weren’t were not copyrightable.
+Things looked bad for Microsoft until Judge William Schwarzer’s historic ruling on this day in 1989.
+He said the existing license between Apple and Microsoft covered many of Windows’ new interface elements.
+And those that weren’t were not copyrightable, Schwarzer ruled.

-The decision soured relations between Apple and Microsoft, established the long-running rivalry between the two companies, and set the legal basis for Windows’ impending ubiquity during the 1990s.
+The decision soured relations between Apple and Microsoft.
+It established a long-running rivalry between the two companies, and set the legal basis for Windows’ impending ubiquity during the 1990s.

 In other words, this was a crucially important day in Apple’s history … just not necessarily one Apple fans want to remember!